tanzui/ots/intl.en-US/Pricing/Data storage.md

 The total data volume of an instance is the sum of data from all tables in that instance.
 The total data volume of a table is the sum of data in all rows of that table.
 The total data volume of all rows is the sum of data in all primary key columns and attribute columns of a single row.

 Data storage fees are based on the total volume of instance data.
 Fees are calculated on a per hour basis.
 Due to fluctuations in the total data volume utilized, Table Store collects the total data volume of all table partitions at regular intervals and calculates the average hourly total data volume.
 This average volume value is then multiplied by the unit price to account for the actual storage fee.
+For the latest unit price information, see [Table Store pricing details](https://www.alibabacloud.com/product/table-store/pricing).

 The following examples illustrate how to calculate a row and table’s data volume.

 ## Calculation of a row’s data volume {#section_lpp_222_cfb .section}

 The data in each row of a table consumes space in Table Store.
-When the Max Versions or [TTL](../../../../reseller.en-US/Data Models/Wide Column/Basic concepts/Data versions and Time To Live.md#) feature is enabled, the data of each version includes the [Version number](../../../../reseller.en-US/Data Models/Wide Column/Basic concepts/Data versions and Time To Live.md#) \(eight bits\), column name, and data value.
+When the Max Versions or [TTL](../../../../../intl.en-US/Data Models/Wide Column/Basic concepts/Data versions and Time To Live.md#) feature is enabled, the data of each version includes the [Version number](../../../../../intl.en-US/Data Models/Wide Column/Basic concepts/Data versions and Time To Live.md#) \(eight bits\), column name, and data value.

 Storage space is calculated as follows:

--   Data size of a single row = size of the [primary keys](../../../../reseller.en-US/Data Models/Wide Column/Basic concepts/Primary key and attribute.md#)data + size of all [attribute columns](../../../../reseller.en-US/Data Models/Wide Column/Basic concepts/Primary key and attribute.md#) data.
+-   Data size of a single row = size of the [primary keys](../../../../../intl.en-US/Data Models/Wide Column/Basic concepts/Primary key and attribute.md#) data + size of all [attribute columns](../../../../../intl.en-US/Data Models/Wide Column/Basic concepts/Primary key and attribute.md#) data.

 Among of which,